 “You take the address from the detective and get a sample of the virus.
 I will talk with this Olmer guy.”

 Mia nodded again and headed for the hazmat staff.
 Koort looked lovingly after her.
 For the billionth time he though they were a match made in heaven.
 She was so perfect.
 And, at the same time, she was his partner.
 She watched his back, and Koort watched hers.
 Marriage between agents in the Consortium was not forbidden, but it was uncommon.
 For Koort it didn’t matter, because as much as he loved his job, he would do anything for Mia.

-He went back on the street and approached several police hovers parked in close proximity.
-Next to one of them stood a male Avatar parahuman cop, guarding a similarly over-muscled man, dressed in plain clothes and cuffed.
+He went back on the street and approached several police cruisers parked in close proximity.
+Next to one of them stood a heavily-built transhuman cop, guarding a similarly over-muscled man, dressed in plain clothes and cuffed.
 Roy Olmer had a rugged, somewhat brutish charm.
-He sat in the backseat of the police hover, looking dour and gloomy.
-Koort nodded to the policeman and sat in the hover beside Roy.
+He sat in the backseat of the police cruiser, looking dour and gloomy.
+Koort nodded to the police officer, and sat in the hover beside Roy.

 Roy looked up at him, his face contorting in anger and resent.
 He didn’t say anything.
 Koort assumed he wouldn’t talk, when Roy spat bitterly.
 “I already told you.”